 An Easter Bunny icon means the Easter Bunny was recently spotted in that map area.
 It is a confirmed sighting by one of our official observers in the field.

-Click on any of the Easter Bunny icons to learn more about the sighting as well as other fun facts about that area.
+Click on any of the Easter Bunny icons to learn more about the sighting such as the location and the Easter Bunny’s speed.